** Please note we have suspended our online appointment booking system**

 3. Lead practice nurse:

-- Can review and manage chronic diseases (asthma, COPD/emphysema, diabetes, high blood pressure), contraception, sexual health screening, smear checks, travel clinic advice and wart advice.
+- Can review and manage chronic diseases (asthma, COPD/emphysema, diabetes, high blood pressure), contraception, sexual health screening, smear checks and wart advice.

 There are occasions when patients need to be assessed by a doctor which might involve intimate examinations.
-This Practice is committed to putting patients at ease whenever possible, and if you wish a chaperone to be present during your examination please do not hesitate to ask the doctor.
+This Practice is committed to putting patients at ease whenever possible, which includes offering a specific gender doctor (subject to availability that day), and/or a chaperone to be present during your examination.
+Please do not hesitate to ask us if you would like this.

-It may not be possible for such a chaperone to be provided immediately and you might have to return for the examination to be carried out at a mutually convenient time.
+It may not be possible for such a chaperone or gender-specified GP to be provided immediately and you might have to return for the examination to be carried out at a mutually convenient time.

 Trust is important in the relationship between GP and patient and we would, at all times, wish you to feel able to ask for a chaperone, should you require it.